kwaldenphd/bits-bytes/README.md

 ### Application

-QX: Why does the proprietary versus open file format distinction matter in relation to character encoding?
+Q4: Why does the proprietary versus open file format distinction matter in relation to character encoding?

-QX: Open the `hello-world.txt` file in a hex editor.
+Q5: Open the `hello-world.txt` file in a hex editor.
 How large would you expect this file to be (in bits and bytes)?
 You can use the hex editor or your own computer's file manager to verify the file size.

-QX: How large is the 'hello-world.rtf' file (in bits and bytes)?
+Q6: How large is the 'hello-world.rtf' file (in bits and bytes)?
 How does this compare to the `.txt` file?
 Why do these two files differ in size?
 - HINT: Open the `hello-world.rtf` file in a hex editor and compare with the `.txt` file.

 ## Representing Other Information in Binary